microsoft/powerapps-tools/Administration/CoEStarterKit/README.md

 ### Latest Update
 Date | Notes
 ---|---
+2020.07.16 | Theming Components: Launched new theming components to create, manage and share canvas app themes.
 2020.07.14 | Core Components: Bug fixed on Sync Template v2 (Power Apps User Shared With) flow, and increased exponential retry policy on Sync Template v2 (PVA) flow.
 2020.07.07 | Core Components: now include Power Virtual Agents, Canvas App Shared With Users/Groups inventory, new Set App and Flow Permissions apps.
 Governance components: new Flow archival components.
 Audit Log solution update to improve performance reliability.
 If you are using a previous version of the Audit Log solution we highly recommend you upgrade as soon as possible.
 2020.05.13 | Core Components: Performance Improvements and improved handling of Legacy environments in Sync Flows.
 Audit Logs: Bug fixes and now record Deleted App and Deleted Flow audit log events.